sydasif/python-book/docs/source/02_basic/01_variable.md

 ## Assignment Statements

-An operator is a symbol, that performs an operation on one or more values.
+An operator is a symbol that operates on one or more values.
 Values are assigned to a variable using a special symbol called the assignment operator `=`.
 The `=` operator takes the value to the right of the operator and assigns it to the name on the left.

 ```py
 hostName = "Router-01"